Hills Service Ph: 0408 359 072

 The power light (red LED) on your Hills keypad will start flashing because this indicates that your back-up-battery to the main unit is very low and now needs to be replaced.
 When the alarm battery has been replaced and reset properly, the power light will stop flashing showing that the battery is now in good condition as it should be.

-If the service light is "ON" press the [*] star key followed by the [2] number two key to indicate the service condition.
+If the service light is "ON" pressing the [*] star key followed by the [2] number two key to indicate the service condition.
 The LED or LED`S will illuminate indicating what service need attending to.
 Please refer to your alarm manual to locate the fault conditions that is causing this to occur.

 Common faults to a Hills service light "ON" are a low main battery, wireless zone low battery, loss of zone supervision, telephone line fail, failure to communicate, fuse fault, loss of system time, expander trouble, zone trouble, box tamper trouble and siren trouble fault.